obi-0/DevOps-Projects/lamp.md

 `</VirtualHost>`

-Saved and closed the file, by following the steps below:
+I saved and closed the file, as shown below:

 1. Hit the esc button on the keyboard
 2. Type :
 3. Type wq (w means write and q means quit)
 4. Hit ENTER to save the file

-Entered the following command to to show the new file in the sites-available directory
+I entered the following command to to show the new file in the sites-available directory

 `sudo ls /etc/apache2/sites-available`

+Screen shot showing the new file in the site-available directory
 ![sitesavailable](images/sitesavailable.png)

 Enabled the new virtual, by entering this command